• Skip to main content

 Dara Holster for the VP9

-I was recently contacted by the good people at Dara Holsters & Gear who let me know the company is now crafting rigs for the VP9.
-The company makes a IWB-style holster that uses 0.093″ thick Kydex and Melonite finished steel hardware.
+I was recently contacted by a representative of Dara Holsters & Gear who let me know the company is now crafting rigs for the VP9.
+The company makes an IWB-style holster that uses 0.093″ thick Kydex and Melonite finished steel hardware.
 A “lifetime no b.s. warranty” backs up all of these scabbards.

 Dara Holster